 D – fixed charge during each billing period.

-Thus, the total bill of the consumer has three parts, namely, fixed charge D, semi-fixed charge Ax and running charge By.
 This is known as three-part electricity tariff, and it is mainly applied to the big consumer.

 Factors Affecting the Electricity Tariffs

 The following factors are taken into accounts to decide the electricity tariff: